alphagov/accessible-autocomplete/README.md

 ## Progressive enhancement

-If your typeahead is meant to select from a small list of options (a few hundreds), we strongly suggest that you render a `<select>` menu on the server, and use progressive enhancement.
+If your autocomplete is meant to select from a small list of options (a few hundreds), we strongly suggest that you render a `<select>` menu on the server, and use progressive enhancement.

 If you have the following HTML: